Climate change in Mexico: Smallholder farmers

 Many Mexican smallholder farmers continue to depend on rain-fed agriculture for their subsistence and livelihoods.
 Climate change is very closely tied to environmental justice in Mexico, given that poor smallholder farmers will likely carry the largest burden.
 Farmers respond to climate change in varying ways: changing their agricultural practices, adjusting their livelihood strategies, or exiting agriculture altogether.

 Impacts on migration

 There is evidence to suggest that declining agricultural conditions from climate change in Mexico directly relates to migration to the United States.
 For example, a direct relationship between declining crop yields in Mexico and migration was found.
 Declines in agricultural productivity due to climate change might cause 1.4 to 6.7 million adult Mexicans to emigrate by the year 2080.

+Water crisis

+Valle de Bravo, a man-made lagoon located approximately 85 miles west of Mexico City, faces a significant water crisis.
+The lake's capacity has diminished to 28% of its usual level due to an extended dry season, with satellite imagery showing an 18% reduction in the shoreline between 2022 and 2024.
+This situation illustrates broader issues related to climate change, population growth, and outdated infrastructure in Mexico.
+Climate change has led to decreased rainfall and higher temperatures, which have notably affected water levels.
+Population growth has increased demand, partly driven by a rise in population during the COVID-19 pandemic.
+Additionally, outdated infrastructure has resulted in inefficient and aging water systems, causing substantial leakage.
+This water crisis has significantly impacted local communities.
+The local water treatment plant can only supply water to 25,000 people, far below the town's population of approximately 60,000.
+The influx of weekend visitors further strains the demand.
+Nationally, around 51% of Mexico is experiencing severe or extreme drought, with one-third of the population lacking reliable daily access to water.
+Heatwaves in 2023 have resulted in at least 14 deaths and have adversely affected wildlife, including howler monkeys.